Yeshimabeit Milner: Career

 In 2013 at age 22, after returning to Miami after college, Milner started working with the Power U Center for Social Change and looking at Black infant mortality rates locally in trying to understand why they were disproportionately so high.
-They was able to retrieve data from 300 moms, and as a result change local policy.
+They were able to retrieve data from 300 mothers, and as a result changed local policy.

 One of her classmates at Brown University was mathematician Lucas Mason-Brown, together they founded Data for Black Lives in November 2017.
 The Data for Black Lives (D4BL) annual conference was started in 2018 by Yeshimabeit Milner and Lucas Mason- Brown.
-They use the slogan, "Abolish Big Data!" with hopes to redesign big data and to “put data into the hands of those who need it most”.
+They use the slogan, "Abolish Big Data!" with hopes to redesign big data and to "put data into the hands of those who need it most".
 In 2020, the group was able to compile state-level data about the impact of COVID-19 on Black people and are working on compiling a nationwide database of technologies used by police departments.
 In 2021, Milner co-wrote a research piece for Demos on algorithmic racism from Big Tech companies.